Xubuntu: Xubuntu 14.10

 Xubuntu 14.10 was released on 23 October 2014.
 This release incorporated very few new features.
 Changed were a new Xfce Power Manager plugin added to the panel and that items in the new alt-tab dialog could be clicked with the mouse.
 To illustrate the customization of the operating system, 14.10 featured pink highlight colours, something that could easily be changed by users, if desired.

-Silviu Stahie, writing for Softpedia stated: "Xubuntu releases are usually very quiet and we rarely see them overshadowing the Ubuntu base, but this is exactly what happened this time around.
-The devs have made a number of very important modifications and improvements, but they have also changed a very important aspect of the desktop, at least for the duration of the support of the distribution…The devs figured that it might be a good idea to show just how easy is to change things in the distribution…To be fair, this is the kind of change that you either love or hate, but fortunately for the users, it's very easy to return to default".

 Xubuntu 15.04

 Xubuntu 15.04 was released on 23 April 2015.
 This release featured Xfce 4.12 and included new colour schemes, with redundant File Manager (Settings) menu entries removed.
 Otherwise this release was predominantly a bug-fix and package upgrade release, with very few significant changes.

-Marius Nestor of Softpedia noted, "The biggest feature of the newly announced Xubuntu 15.04 distro is the integration of the Xfce 4.12 desktop environment…Among other highlights…we can mention new and updated Xubuntu Light and Dark color schemes in the Mousepad and Terminal applications, but the former is now using the Xubuntu Light theme by default…Additionally, the distribution now offers better appearance for Qt applications, which will work out of the box using Xubuntu's GTK+ theme by default and removes the redundant File Manager (Settings) menu entry".

 Xubuntu 15.10

 Xubuntu 15.10 was released on 22 October 2015.

 This release had only minimal changes over 15.04.
 It incorporated the Xfce4 Panel Switch for the backup and restoration of panels and included five preset panel layouts.

 Greybird accessibility icons were used for the window manager.
 Gnumeric and Abiword were replaced with LibreOffice Calc and LibreOffice Writer and a new default LibreOffice theme, libreoffice-style-elementary, was provided.

-Joey Sneddon of OMG Ubuntu described Xubuntu 15.10 as incorporating only "a modest set of changes".